hustf/BitmapMaps.jl/README.md

 Rendering the finished bitmaps is not expected to run in one go.
 Intermediate step results are saved in a folder structure defined in an .ini file.
 The .ini file is generated automatically, but can be updated by user.

 If an intermediate file is deleted, the corresponding step is triggered to rerun.
 Steps include:

-- Make a grid for individual printed pages.
+1) Make a grid for individual printed pages.
 Each page is associated with an utm coordinate bounding box.
-- Establish folder hierarcy for storing intermediate data.
+2) Establish folder hierarcy for storing intermediate data.
-- Make requests for public data at høydedata.no (requires email).
+3) Make requests for public data at høydedata.no (requires email).
 Download and unzip to appropriate folders.
-- Sample and serialize elevation data.
+4) Sample and serialize elevation data.
-- Identify water surfaces.
+5) Identify water surfaces.
-- Make topographic reliefs
+6) Make topographic reliefs
-- Make elevation contours
+7) Make elevation contours
-- Make vector graphics and text covering the full map area.
+8) Make vector graphics and text covering the full map area.
 You may use RouteMap.jl for this step.
-- Make the composite bitmaps:
+9) Make composite bitmaps:
-    1) topographic reliefs
+    - topographic reliefs
-    2) Water surfaces
+    - water surfaces
-    3) elevation countours
+    - elevation countours
-    4) vector graphics and text
+    - vector graphics and text

 # Current state
-Most code currently resides in environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.
+Pipeline step 1) is implemented with feedback.
+Most other code currently resides in environment 'geoarrays' and in package 'RouteMap.jl' ' / example/ split '.

-A first map was made with scripting and ad hoc calculations.
+A first map was made with scripting, ad hoc calculations and A4 sheets.

-While transferring the bitmap part of the map-making pipeline here, we have made some changes:
+Some changes from scripting workflow:

 - Establish BitmapMaps.ini, tune default printer data (the scripted / manual workflow map was missing 1 mm due to 'random' variations during printing).
 - Find a reliable way to print with actual scale.
 Use png's pHYs chunk, then print with an application that respects the settings.
 E.g. Gimp, MS Paint, and IrFanview.
-- Introduce the BmPartition (outer iterator) and SheetPartition (inner iterator).
+- Introduce the BmPartition (outer iterator) and SheetPartition (inner iterator for pixels).
 Change sheet numbering to start in SW corner.
 See figure:

 <img src="resource/map_sheet_utm_pix.svg" alt = "resource/map_sheet_utm_pix.svg" style="display: inline-block; margin: 0 auto; max-width: 640px">